Yuri Tertilus Jadotte MD

 With extensive expertise in evidence-based medicine, Yuri Jadotte serves as Assistant Director of Education of the Northeast Institute for Evidence Synthesis and Translation (NEST) at the Rutgers School of Nursing.
 NEST was established in 2004 as a collaborating center of the Joanna Briggs Institute (JBI), and is internationally recognized as a center of excellence in evidence-based healthcare research.

-Motivated by a drive to help the less fortunate, and having experienced the devastating effects of the 2010 earthquake on families and communities in Haiti, Dr. Jadotte pursued and completed the PhD in Urban Systems, a joint program at Rutgers University and the New Jersey Institute of Technology, complementing his interest in preventive medicine with the pursuit of this PhD on the relationship between the physical environment, health and wellness.
+Motivated by a drive to help the less fortunate, and having experienced the devastating effects of the 2010 earthquake on families and communities in Haiti, Dr. Jadotte pursued and completed the PhD in Urban Systems, a joint program at Rutgers University and the New Jersey Institute of Technology, complementing his interest in preventive medicine with the pursuit of this PhD on the relationship of the social and physical environment with health and wellness.
 His research interests in that field include: improving preventive health and services for urban socioeconomically disadvantaged populations; studying the relationship between urbanization, urbanism and chronic diseases; and quantifying the effects of urban life on healthcare and population health outcomes.
 Dr. Jadotte also devotes a significant amount of his scholarly time to research on interprofessional collaborative practice, evidence-based healthcare, systematic review and meta-analysis methodology, comparative effectiveness research, the impact of social determinants on health outcomes, and the social construction of health.

 As a member of the Cochrane Collaboration, he is currently the lead author of international teams of physician-scientists for two Cochrane systematic review research projects entitled “Interventions for Cutaneous Sarcoidosis” and “Complementary and Alternative Medicine Treatments for Atopic Eczema.”
 The latter is partially funded by the National Center for Complementary and Alternative Medicine (NCCAM).
 He is also the lead research methodologist and second author on another Cochrane international team of nine physician-scientists for the research project “Hygiene and Emollient Interventions to Maintain Skin Integrity in Older People in Hospital and Residential Care Settings.”